Query Complexity

 1. Create the app plugin

-complexity— a helper passed to$useto override settings for specific types or fields.complexityAppPlugin— the app plugin you register oncreateApplication.
+complexity— a helper for$useto override settings on a type or field.complexityAppPlugin— register this oncreateApplication.

 import { createComplexity } from "@baeta/complexity";